-The current generation of consoles has been full of twists and turns, there’s no doubt about that.
-From the controversial launch of the Xbox One to the unheard-of mid-generation release of beefed-up consoles meant to take on 4K gaming, the train just didn’t seem to slow down.
+The 8th console generation has been full of twists and turns, there’s no doubt about that.
+From the controversial launch of the Xbox One to the unheard-of mid-generation refresh that saw the release of beefed-up versions of the PS4 and the Xbox One designed to take on 4K gaming, the train just didn’t seem to slow down.

 PlayStation 5 Release Date

 Sony has confirmed “Holiday 2020” as the launch window for the PlayStation 5 a while ago, but the most popular estimates and leaks suggest that November 20 will be the official launch date.
 After all, a November launch would make sense, seeing as both the PlayStation 3 and the PlayStation 4 were also launched in November.